Skip to main content

 What is Synthetic Marijuana?

 Synthetic marijuana is a substance that is man-made.
 Also known as K2 or Spice, synthetic marijuana uses plant materials mixed with different chemicals to mimic the effects of naturally produced marijuana.
 Spraying the chemical compounds onto the plant materials allows for the substance to be smoked, vaped, or ingested and for the individual to feel a semblance of what regular, naturally produced marijuana would make them feel.
+These chemicals can be addictive, and lead to dangerous impacts to individuals using K2 or spice.
+The production process varies from brand to brand, making the chemical compounds in the product different in each one.
+Those struggling with 12>addiction to synthetic marijuana should understand the synthetic marijuana withdrawal process and detox dangers.

 Effects of Synthetic Marijuana